German Figure Skating Championships

 The German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen) are an annual figure skating competition organized by the German Ice Skating Union (Deutsche Eislauf-Union) to crown the national champions of Germany.
-The first official German championships were held in 1891 in Munich; A. Schmitson was the winner.
-Pair skating was added in 1907, an event for women in 1911, and ice dance in 1950.
-Between 1949 and 1990, East Germany and West Germany held separate championships; the West German championships are considered the official German championships.
+The first official German Championships were held in 1891 in Munich.
+Pair skating was added in 1907, an event for women in 1911, and ice dance in 1937.
+Between 1949 and 1990, East Germany held separate championships from West Germany; the West German Championships are considered the official German Championships.

-Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels, although not every discipline is held every year due to a lack of participants.
-Werner Rittberger, the skater who is credited with inventing the loop jump, holds the record for winning the most German championship titles in men's singles (with eleven), while Ellen Brockhöft and Nicole Schott are tied for winning the most championships in women's singles (with seven each).
-Aljona Savchenko holds the record in pair skating (with ten), although not all with the same partner.
-Three teams are tied for winning the most German championship titles in ice dance: Angelika Buck and Erich Buck; Kati Winkler and René Lohse; and Nelli Zhiganshina and Alexander Gazsi (with six each).
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, although not every discipline is held every year due to a lack of participants.
+Werner Rittberger, the man credited with inventing the loop jump, holds the record for winning the most German Championship titles in men's singles (with eleven), while Ellen Brockhöft and Nicole Schott are tied for winning the most titles in women's singles (with seven each).
+Aljona Savchenko holds the record in pair skating (with ten), although these were not all won with the same partner.
+Three teams are tied for winning the most titles in ice dance (with six each): Angelika Buck and Erich Buck; Kati Winkler and René Lohse; and Nelli Zhiganshina and Alexander Gazsi.

 History

 While unofficial German figure skating championships were held from 1887 to 1889 in Hamburg, the first official championship event was held in Munich in 1891.
 A. Schmitson won this inaugural event.
-In its early years, Germany and the Austrian part of Austria-Hungary had joint championships.
-The second German champion Georg Zachariades, for example, was from Vienna, as was Gustav Hügel, who won in 1894.
-The first German Nationals in pair skating were held in 1907 in Altona, for women in Olomouc in 1911, and for ice dance in Cologne in 1950.
+Until 1914, skaters from Austria-Hungary frequently competed at the German Championships.
+Georg Zachariades, who won the 1892 and 1893 championships, was from Vienna, as was Gustav Hügel, who won the championships in 1894.
+The first national competition in pair skating was held in 1907 in Altona, for women in Olomouc in 1911, and for ice dance in Hamburg in 1937.
+Competition was frequently interrupted early on, especially from 1915 to 1919 due to World War I.

+In March 1938, after the Anschluss – the annexation of the Federal State of Austria into the German Reich – Austria became part of the German Empire and the citizens of Austria became de facto German citizens.
+They were, therefore, eligible to compete in the German Figure Skating Championships.
+Edi Rada won the men's championship in 1943; Marta Musilek won the women's championships in 1942, 1943, and 1944; Herta and Emil Ratzenhofer won the pairs championship in 1944; and Jutta Stöhr and Fritz Hackl won the ice dance championship in 1944.